Titus Oates: Contact with the Jesuits

 Oates was involved with the Jesuit houses of St Omer in France and the Royal English College at Valladolid in Spain.
 He was admitted to the training course for the priesthood in Valladolid through the support of Richard Strange, head of the English Province, despite a lack of basic competence in Latin and later claimed, falsely, that he had become a Catholic Doctor of Divinity.
-His ignorance of Latin was quickly exposed, and his frequently blasphemous conversation, and his attacks on the British monarchy, shocked both his teachers and the other students.
+His ignorance of Latin was quickly exposed, and his frequently blasphemous conversation and his attacks on the British monarchy shocked both his teachers and the other students.
 Thomas Whitbread, the new Provincial, took a much firmer line with Oates than had Strange and, in June 1678, expelled him from St Omer.

 When he returned to London, he rekindled his friendship with Israel Tonge.
 Oates claimed that he had pretended to become a Catholic to learn about the secrets of the Jesuits and that, before leaving, he had heard about a planned Jesuit meeting in London.

 Fabricating the Popish Plot

-Oates and Tonge wrote a lengthy manuscript that accused the Catholic Church authorities in England of approving the assassination of Charles II.
+Oates and Tonge wrote a lengthy manuscript that accused the Catholic Church authorities in England of approving the assassination of King Charles II.
 The Jesuits were supposed to carry out the task.
 In August 1678, King Charles was warned of this alleged plot against his life by the chemist Christopher Kirkby, and later by Tonge.
-Charles was unimpressed, but handed the matter over to one of his ministers, Thomas Osborne, Earl of Danby; Danby was more willing to listen and was introduced to Oates by Tonge.
+King Charles was unimpressed, but handed the matter over to one of his ministers, Thomas Osborne, Earl of Danby; Danby was more willing to listen and was introduced to Oates by Tonge.